 - Soak the cashews overnight or bring a large pot of water to a boil, pour over the cashews in a bowl, and let sit for 3 hours.
 Drain and rinse the cashews.

 - To make the shiitake powder: Grind 3 dried shiitake mushrooms in a small grinder or food processor until you get a very fine powder.
-Set aside ½ tsp powder and keep the leftover in a airtight container for other uses.
+Set aside ½ teaspoon powder and keep the leftover in a airtight container for other uses.

 - Add the cashews to the bowl of a blender with the water, white miso, cognac, nutritional yeast, tahini, shiitake powder, and truffle oil.

 - Melt the cocoa butter in a small saucepan and mesure ¼ cup of melted cocoa butter, add them to the blender.
 Do the same for the coconut oil.

 - Add the salt and pepper and blend until completely smooth, scraping down the sides from time to time.
 The mixture will be very thick, if you don't have a powerful blender, use a food processor.

-- Line two 3-inch round pans (I used two cookie cutter rounds stacked) with parchment paper (sides and bottom) and divide the mixture into the pans.
-Press firmly.
+- Stack two 3-inch (2.75-inch tall) cake rind molds and line with parchment paper (sides and bottom).
+Pour the mixture into the molds and flatten the top.
 Alternatively, you can use any pan you have on hand: round, rectangular, etc. Smooth the top using a knife and cover with plastic film.